 (a) in relation to the chief executive officer of the Department of the Premier and Cabinet, or a nominated employee, prescribed under regulation 10(2)(h) — to verify and disclose a cardholder’s relevant information to a relying chief executive officer through a digital identity exchange;

-(b) in relation to the Secretary of the Department of Home Affairs of the Commonwealth, prescribed under regulation 10(2)(i) — to verify the authenticity of a photo card using the national Document Verification Service.
+(b) in relation to the Secretary of the Attorney-General’s Department of the Commonwealth, prescribed under regulation 10(2)(i) — to verify the authenticity of a photo card using the national Document Verification Service.

 [Regulation 10A inserted: SL 2021/203 r.
-6.]
+6; amended: SL 2023/166 r.
+8.]

 11. Disclosure of photographs